azalinux/realvnc-server-aarch64-ubuntu/README.md

 ```**Works on Xorg session only!
 Logging in using a Wayland session will not work so make sure you login to Ubuntu using Xorg and not Wayland!**```

 On many Debian based distro's, tightvncserver is installed by default.
-This need to be removed before installing RealVNC Server:
+This needs to be removed before installing RealVNC Server:
 ```
 $ sudo apt remove tightvncserver
 ```